ArtS/dot-net-core-store-and-read-password-from-azure-key-vault/README.md

-This is a sample project to go with the article "[][1]"
+This is a sample project to go with the article "[How to securely store and retrieve sensitive info in .NET Core apps with Azure Key Vault][1]"

-To get it working locally, download / `git clone` the code, then from the code folder run the
+Make sure to follow Azure account setup & login to get this sample code working correctly.

-followning:
+Download / `git clone` the code, then from the code folder run the followning:

 ```
 dotnet restore